k3rnel/omnipay-easy-pay/README.md

 }
 ```

-And run composer to update your dependencies:
+Run composer to update your dependencies:

     composer update

-Or you can simply run
+Or you can run

     composer require k3rnel/omnipay-easy-pay